-Improving schools and the educational experience for students is an important part of Lowe’s commitment to never stop improving the communities we serve.
-By helping schools in need, we’re making a long-term investment in our communities.
+Education is at the heart of Lowe’s call to improve the communities we serve.
+By helping schools and students in need, we’re investing in the long-term success of our communities.

-In 2012, Lowe’s Toolbox for Education contributed nearly $5 million to fund improvements at more than 1,100 schools in 49 states and the District of Columbia.
-Projects included technology upgrades, safety improvements, library renovations and outdoor updates, and local Lowe’s Heroes often provided volunteer support.
-Since 2006, Lowe’s Toolbox for Education has provided more than $38 million in grants to 8,000 public schools, benefiting more than 5 million schoolchildren.
+In 2013, Lowe’s Toolbox for Education contributed nearly $4 million to fund improvements at 940 schools in 49 states.
+Projects included technology upgrades, safety improvements, library renovations and outdoor learning environments, and local Lowe’s Heroes often provided volunteer support.
+Since 2006, Lowe’s Toolbox for Education has provided $38 million in grants to improve more than 8,000 schools.
+The program has benefited more than five million schoolchildren since its inception.

-For the fourth consecutive year, Lowe’s partnered with five-time Sprint Cup champion Jimmie Johnson and his wife, Chandra, to award additional grants to K-12 public schools with critical needs.
+For the fifth consecutive year, Lowe’s partnered with NASCAR Sprint Cup champion Jimmie Johnson and his wife, Chandra, to award additional grants to K-12 public schools with critical needs.
 These Champions Grants are funded by the Jimmie Johnson Foundation, and Lowe’s helps administer them.
-Last year, the Jimmie Johnson Foundation distributed nearly $600,000 in Champions Grants to 10 schools in the Johnsons’ hometowns in California, North Carolina and Oklahoma.
-In the past four years, more than $2.6 million in Champions Grants have been awarded to 54 schools.
+Last year, the Jimmie Johnson Foundation distributed $470,000 in Champions Grants to nine schools in the Johnsons’ hometowns in California, North Carolina and Oklahoma.
+The program has contributed more than $3 million to 63 schools since its inception.